Avaq/JSLite/README.md

 tools are simple, pure JavaScript objects without bells and whistles.
 No magic `init`-method, no wrapped constructors, no glitchy `super()` method.

-The way class-hierarchy is maintained, is through the automatically created `_STATIC` property on every class instance, and `_PARENT` property on every class.
+The way class-hierarchy is maintained, is through the automatically created `constructor` property on every class instance, and `parent` property on every class.

 All created classes will automatically be children of the `Class` class, which contains functionality for class-oriented programming, but no magic nonsense.